bobalob/Azure-VM-Snapshots/README.md

 Delete all snapshots for all VHDs on a VM

-    C:\> Delete-AzureRMVMSnap -VMName MyVM
+    C:\> Delete-AzureRMVMSnap -VMName MyVM -Force

-Coming soon...
-Revert functionality which will create a new VM and attach rolled back disks.
-I also plan to allow the user to select which snapshots to delete based on a date range or similar filters.
+Revert to a snapshots for all VHDs on a VM (VM Must be powered down)

+    C:\> Revert-AzureRMVMSnap -VMName MyVM